Make a fluffy knitted bunny ears headband with this free knitting pattern and tutorial.

 The nose mitten is crocheted from the same yarn as the inner ears in pink, with ties to hook around your ears.

 It’s really simple to make, even if you don’t have much crochet knowledge.

 With or without the whiskers it could add some silliness to your day!

 The bunny whiskers that I added were hastily done because I really wanted to use pipe cleaners, which would have worked better.

-I put a tiny amount of glue at one end, wrapped the yarn around and left a little of the q-tip showing before glueing the yarn into place.
+I put a tiny amount of glue at one end, wrapped the yarn around, and left a little of the q-tip showing before gluing the yarn into place.

 The end of the q-tip can be poked through a hole in the crochet nose warmer and it stays in place.